Delayed gratification: Applications in classroom settings

 In a Year 3 elementary classroom in South Wales a teacher was having difficulty keeping three girls on task during designated private study times.
 The teacher reached for aid from behavior analysts, and a delayed gratification behavior modification plan was put into place.
 The study gave limits on the numbers of questions the children could ask, and if they did not exceed the limit, they were given tokens for rewards.
 The token economy for rewards is an example of delayed gratification, by way of cool processing.
 Instead of having the girls focus on attention-seeking behaviors that distracted the teacher and the students, the teacher had them focus on how many questions they had, and if they needed to ask for help from the teacher.
 They also focused on gaining tokens rather than focusing on the final reward, which increased their delays.
 By giving the children this goal and the promise of positive reinforcement for good behavior, the girls dropped their rate of question-asking and attention-seeking.

 Applications to ADHD

-Compared to neurotypical children, those with ADHD generally demonstrate greater impulsivity by being influenced by reward immediacy and quality more than by the frequency of reward and effort to obtain it.
+Compared to non-affected children, those with ADHD generally demonstrate greater impulsivity by being influenced by reward immediacy and quality more than by the frequency of reward and effort to obtain it.
 However, researchers have empirically shown that these impulsive behavior patterns can be changed through the implementation of a simple self-control training procedure in which reinforcer immediacy competes with the frequency, quantity or saliency of the reward.
 One study demonstrated that any verbal activity while waiting for reinforcement increases delay to gratification in participants with ADHD.
 In another study, three children diagnosed with ADHD and demonstrating impulsivity were trained to prefer reward rate and saliency more than immediacy through manipulation of the quality of the reinforcers and by systematically increasing the delay with a changing-criterion design.
 Post-assessment of the children illustrated that self-control can transfer to untrained dimensions of reinforcement.